QuentinBouvier/portfolio/README.md

 #### journey.js

-Use konami code on main page (Doesn't work on projet description iframes :( )<br>
+Use konami code on main page (Doesn't work on projet description iframes :( )

 See [QuentinBouvier/journey](https://github.com/QuentinBouvier/journey)

 ### php

 #### pages/works/worksHandler.php

-Detect folders or .html files in a folder and draw tiles according to the folder's structure.<br>
+Detect folders or .html files in a folder and draw tiles according to the folder's structure.

 Draw tiles based on preview.html meta tags in each project's folders or each .html files in /projects directory.

 ## Dependencies

 ### v2

-+ php7.0-gd
++ php7-gd
 + msmtp

-### v3

-+ Laravel 5.5
-+ php7.0-gd (Laravel: php7.0-mbstring php7.0-xml)